Concepts

 Proactive Triggers

 A raw LLM is reactive — it only speaks when spoken to.
 Humane's Proactive Engine watches behavioral state and reaches out when thresholds are crossed.
-Mood crashes, silent users, trust milestones — your product can act without the user initiating.
+Mood crashes, silent users, trust milestones, escalating task reminders — your product can act without the user initiating.

 Built-in triggers